Is The Hartford Financial Services Group Inc. (HIG) a Keeper?

 Reports are indicating that there were more than several insider trading activities at HIG starting from Lewis Scott R., who sale 2,558 shares at the price of $65.04 back on Aug 09.
 After this action, Lewis Scott R. now owns 18,396 shares of The Hartford Financial Services Group Inc., valued at $166,372 using the latest closing price.

-Swift Christopher, the Chairman and CEO of The Hartford Financial Services Group Inc., sale 47,130 shares at $72.89 during a trade that took place back on May 04, which means that Swift Christopher is holding 172,129 shares at $3,435,255 based on the most recent closing price.
+Costello Beth Ann, the EVP and CFO of The Hartford Financial Services Group Inc., sale 47,214 shares at $73.18 during a trade that took place back on May 04, which means that Costello Beth Ann is holding 50,503 shares at $3,455,262 based on the most recent closing price.

 Stock Fundamentals for HIG